christian-westbrook/DescentMUD/index.markdown

 ![Descent v0.1.0-prototype intro screen](images/v0.1.0-prototype/intro.png)

 DESCENT is an experimental decentralized multi-user dungeon.
 The game currently features:
-- A text adventure with two rooms
+- Command-line navigation through a game world with four rooms

 On this site you'll find development logs and prototype releases you can download and play.